timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART III-ITEMS SPECIFICALLY EXCLUDED FROM GROSS INCOME/PART III-ITEMS SPECIFICALLY EXCLUDED FROM GROSS INCOME.md

 * #### (1) Educational assistance
   * The term "educational assistance" means—

-    * (A) the payment, by an employer, of expenses incurred by or on behalf of an employee for education of the employee (including, but not limited to, tuition, fees, and similar payments, books, supplies, and equipment), and
+    * (A) the payment, by an employer, of expenses incurred by or on behalf of an employee for education of the employee (including, but not limited to, tuition, fees, and similar payments, books, supplies, and equipment),

+    * (B) in the case of payments made before January 1, 2026, the payment by an employer, whether paid to the employee or to a lender, of principal or interest on any qualified education loan (as defined in section 221(d)(1)) incurred by the employee for education of the employee, and

-    * (B) the provision, by an employer, of courses of instruction for such employee (including books, supplies, and equipment),
+    * (C) the provision, by an employer, of courses of instruction for such employee (including books, supplies, and equipment),

 * but does not include payment for, or the provision of, tools or supplies which may be retained by the employee after completion of a course of instruction, or meals, lodging, or transportation.
 The term "educational assistance" also does not include any payment for, or the provision of any benefits with respect to, any course or other education involving sports, games, or hobbies.